Chibi97/Chibi97/README.md

 👁 JavaScript enthusiast, with an eye for detail.

 👩🏼‍💻 In the IT business for more than five years.
-Primarily developing in JavaScript and PHP ( VueJs, React / Laravel ), but eager to learn any modern technology!
+Primarily developing in JavaScript ( VueJs, React, Node, TS ), but eager to learn any modern technology!

+🔭 Currently contributing to GoDaddy Corp via this account: https://github.com/oivkovic-godaddy

-🏗 Highly skilled in full stack development but currently focusing just on front-end.
-I have experience with SaaS applications with REST APIs, relational databases, MVC architecture, and advanced front-end concepts and topics.
+🏗 Highly skilled in full-stack development with a focus on the front-end.
+Experienced with SaaS apps, REST APIs, Backend For Frontend, MVC architecture, relational and non-relational databases... as well as micro-frontends, components' lifecycles & hooks, state management & its' libraries, SSR & SSG, web vitals, all JavaScript caveats, unit testing, advanced TypeScript, NX monorepos and Turborepo.

 🏧 I have been collecting knowledge about payment integrations since I worked with various *payment processors* for two years.

 📚 Also passionate about knowledge sharing, writing, and investigating programming topics!

-👑 Current goal: mastering JavaScript and TypeScript
+👑 Currently diving into the backend side of JavaScript (Node), so the goal is to master it!